 Second, light water reactor operations work aids Midwest utilities in simulator modeling, operator training and accident response, and nuclear systems analysis.
 Research results contribute to advanced water reactor designs.

-Third, fusion reactor research identifies and analyzes generic thermal hydraulic phenomena to improve current design studies including liquid-metal heat transfer and liquid-metal/water-safety concerns.
+Third, fusion reactor research identifies and analyzes generic thermal hydraulic phenomena to improve design studies including liquid-metal heat transfer and liquid-metal/water-safety concerns.